vivian1zhao/Crime-Rate-Prediction/README.md

 ## Description
 In this project, we developed a data-driven crime risk prediction system for the city of Chicago using a Random Forest classifier.
 We cleaned and aggregated over 300,000 crime records by district, weekday, and time of day.
-We also engineered temporal and categorical features, and trained the model to assign each location and time–based group a risk rating from 1 to 10.
+We also engineered temporal and categorical features, and trained the model to assign each location and time-based group a risk rating from 1 to 10.
 The model was built and evaluated using Python, pandas, and scikit-learn in a Jupyter Notebook environment, with visualization support through Matplotlib.